joipoi/FirstAnsibleProject/readme.md

 * **handlePrograms.yml:** Playbook for installing/updating/removing programs or services

 # Questions
-* How should i divide up plays, is this too split up?
 * How do i keep track of problems on the hosts, should i use event-driven ansible?
 * Are the following relevent for this project or important to learn: polkit, PKCS #11, System-wide cryptographic policies, FIPS, USBGuard
 * When to use others Ansible roles/collections and when to use your own